somenath203/Web-Currency-Converter/README.md

 ### Step 3
 Copy the folder where the code of this currency converter is written and then paste it in `C:\xampp\htdocs`
 ### Step 4
-After you have pasted the ***Web-Currency-Converter*** inside the 'htdocs' folder present inside the XAMPP folder of C drive, open any browser and write :-
+After you have pasted the ***Web-Currency-Converter*** folder inside the 'htdocs' folder present inside the XAMPP folder of C drive, open any browser and write :-
 ```
 http://localhost/Web-Currency-Converter/index.html
 ```